The Schwinn AC Performance Plus With Carbon Blue is a premium spin bike

 The Q-factor (horizontal distance between the pedals) is 170 mm which is wider than you get on road bikes but fairly good for spin bikes.
 So, it may feel a little unusual and your legs won’t feel as aligned.
 It may add just a little stress to the joints because of the alignment.

-If you think this may be an issue you can check out the Spinner NXT which has 158 mm Q-factor for a more natural feeling but it comes with a chain and friction resistance – it is about $500 less when I checked (it has a chain drive).
+If you think this may be an issue you can check out the Spinner NXT which has 158 mm Q-factor for a more natural feeling but it comes with a chain and friction resistance – it is less when I checked (it has a chain drive).

 Seat.
 It is a little larger than a standard bike seat and padded for comfort and balance.
 But as with every seat out there (I think) it’s not going to be for everyone.
 Some will like it, others may find it too painful and other will in between.
 It is all down to personal experience.